lee-janice/-lee-janice.github.io-/content/posts/notes/misc/koans.md

 Goso said: "When a buffalo goes out of his enclosure to the edge of the abyss, his horns and his head and his hoofs all pass through, but why can't the tail also pass?

 ### Mumon's Commentary
-If anyone can open one eye at this poinnt and say a word of Zen, he is qualified to repay the four gratifications, and, not only that, he can save all sentient beings under him.
+If anyone can open one eye at this point and say a word of Zen, he is qualified to repay the four gratifications, and, not only that, he can save all sentient beings under him.
 But if he cannot say such a word of Zen, he should turn back to his tail.

 ### Mumon's Poem